vkhazin/multicloud-courseware/content/docker-kubernetes/lab-k8s-deployment.md

 27. To list cluster assets: `kubectl get all`to confirm container and service are deployed
 28. Back to Google Cloud Console, navigate to the Kubernetes clusters, select `Services & Ingress`
 29. Under `Endpoints` column select `external IP address:80` link to test connectivity to the container deployed to the cluster
+30. Don't forget to add a query string parameter: `?name=John`